brianwalczak/BKFZ-SubGHz/README.md

 # BKFZ SubGHz (Beta)
 A robust program for your ESP32 to capture and replay SubGHz frequencies, inspired by the Flipper Zero and written in Arduino (C++).

-> [!WARNING]
+> [!CAUTION]
 > **This project is currently under heavy construction and exciting new updates are coming!
 It's recommended that you download a stable release for usage.
-If you find a bug, please report it <a href='https://github.com/BrianWalczak/BKFZ-SubGHz/issues'>here</a> :)**
+You can view the progress and changelog [here](https://github.com/brianwalczak/BKFZ-SubGHz/blob/main/CHANGELOG.md).**

 ## Features
 - **Frequency Analyzer**: Scan and analyze nearby devices and their frequencies with ease.